 Meeting people from all over the world who share the common goal of impactful, enjoyable face-to-face interactions, and seeing our guests experience all that our great City of Milwaukee has to offer.
-And then handing them the key to the door of the city they're always going to want to come home to.

 What is your personal background?

-I was born in Los Angeles and my parents moved to the small town of Kiel, WI when I was little.
+I was born in Los Angeles and my parents moved to the small city of Kiel, WI when I was little.
 My husband, daughter, son, and precious pup, Foxy Brown, are the lights of my life.

 What is something fun about you?